Puncak Jaya: Geology

-Access to the peak requires a government permit.
-The mountain was closed to tourists and climbers between 1995 and 2005.
-As of 2006, access is possible through various adventure tourism agencies.

 Glaciers

 While Puncak Jaya's peak is free of ice, there are several glaciers on its slopes, including the Carstensz Glacier, West Northwall Firn, East Northwall Firn and the recently vanished Meren Glacier in the Meren Valley (meren is Dutch for "lakes").

 Being equatorial, there is little variation in the mean temperature during the year (around 0.5 C-change) and the glaciers fluctuate on a seasonal basis only slightly.
 However, analysis of the extent of these rare equatorial glaciers from historical records show significant retreat since the 1850s, around the time of the Little Ice Age Maximum which primarily affected the Northern Hemisphere, indicating a regional warming of around 0.6 C-change per century between 1850 and 1972.

 The glacier on Puncak Trikora in the Maoke Mountains disappeared completely some time between 1939 and 1962.
 Since the 1970s, evidence from satellite imagery indicates the Puncak Jaya glaciers have been retreating rapidly.
 The Meren Glacier melted away sometime between 1994 and 2000.

 An expedition led by paleoclimatologist Lonnie Thompson in 2010 found that the glaciers are disappearing at a rate of 7 m thickness per year and in 2018 they were predicted to vanish in the 2020s.